 More to come!

 A common reaction we get after a Clinically Un-Depressed show is something like, “This needs to be in New York” or a variation of that.
 People simply love the show and the message of the show.
 In our time of increased agitation and anger, Clinically Un-Depressed lets us all know, we have a choice about how we live our life and how we respond to others.
 What is remarkable is the show delivers that message without ever preaching.
 The audience is thoroughly entertained the whole time.
-This is why Indra’s Awarehouse is bringing the show to Austin and we are in talks with other theatres to get it in their line up next season.
+This is why Indra’s Awarehouse brought the show to Austin and we are in talks with other theatres to get it in their line up next season.
 This show creates buzz and gets people talking.
 We are just getting started, there is a lot more to come.

 Playhouse Smithville – June 2015 Smithville, Texas